EvanQuan/hover-wars/README.md

 First blood - the first hit of the game grants extra points.
 This incentivizes more aggressive play at the start.

+A clarification from Milestone 3: there are no deaths and respawns.
+Our system focuses on gathering points by hitting other players with abilities like Mario Kart's battle system.
+To punish getting hit, we tried:
+- **respawn on hit** - we found it very disorienting having to constantly respawn to a random respawn point every time you got hit and having to regain your bearings.
+We suspect it would also be disorienting to see hovercrafts spawn near you without warning.
+- **losing control for a short duration** - this caused a problem with spikes, as you could stun-lock another player by constantly ramming into them and spamming spikes.
+This was partially alleviated by applying a force to hovercrafts as they collide with one another, but it's still bad when multiple bots are teaming up against a single player.

+We settled for resetting ability cooldowns, and losing more points based on killstreak (explanation next).

 ### Powerups

 #### Timed